zhangysh1995/awesome-database-testing/README.md

 ### Research Papers
 **NOTE:** We only incldue peer-reviewed and pulished papers here, the same applies to other entries.
 You may want to find the authors' *free-version* of the papers on their personal page.

+*  *Understanding the query optimization*  [Query Optimization in Database Systems](https://dl.acm.org/doi/10.1145/356924.356928) [1984]
-*  *Understanding the query optimization*  [An Overview of Query Optimization](https://www2.cs.duke.edu/courses/fall19/compsci516/Papers/chaudhuri98.pdf)
+*  *Understanding the query optimization - a more recent view*  [An Overview of Query Optimization](https://www2.cs.duke.edu/courses/fall19/compsci516/Papers/chaudhuri98.pdf) [1998]
 *  *What are the problems from the indutrial view*  [Testing SQL Server's Query Optimizer : Challenges , Techniques and Experiences](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.143.3767)

 *  *Optimizer Evaluation*  [How good are query optimizers, really?](https://www.vldb.org/pvldb/vol9/p204-leis.pdf)